-PRAGUE, Czech Republic--The lower house of the Czech parliament passed a resolution on 24 April confirming the "unchangeable" character of a set of decrees that provided the legal basis for the post-World War II expulsion of Czechoslovakia's ethnic German minority.
-The resolution was passed by a unanimous vote of 169 to 0, with all members […]
+PRAGUE, Czech Republic–The lower house of the Czech parliament passed a resolution on 24 April confirming the “unchangeable” character of a set of decrees that provided the legal basis for the post-World War II expulsion of Czechoslovakia’s ethnic German minority.
+The resolution was passed by a unanimous vote of 169 to 0, with all members present at the time in […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.